KooshaYeganeh/suse/README.md

 ### Basic Information

-> Supported Distrubutions : Leap and Tumbleweed
+> Supported Distrubutions : "Leap" and "Tumbleweed"
 > Update and Upgrade and dist upgrade Like ubuntu and Fedora
 > Remove Unneed packages
 > show Package Providers
 > List Installed Apps
 > Show repositories
 > Show known apps
 > Show Installation Manual
 > Support for software that is not supported by the main package manager
 > My own open source software has also been added to this script.
 > Recommending documents to read about the requested software
 > Install and Remove Packages